denisugo/next-client-portfolio/README.md

 ## TODO:

 - Improve design.
-- Cought mistakes in components.
+- Catch mistakes in components.
 - Allow user to delete their account.
 - Recreate all components that contains `form ` item.
 It is importtant for the following todo.
 - Improve tests.
 Some tests requirs _teardown_ phase.
 Not all component have 100% test coverage.
 - Add mobile version
+- Add admin flow
 - Refactor selenium test suits